Academic Requirements

 • English placement testing is required of all first-year students who received an SAT-CR (formerly verbal) score of less than 500.
 English placement testing is required of all transfer students who have not successfully completed a transferable college level English composition course or have not received a minimum score of 500 on their SAT-CR (formerly verbal).

-• Math placement testing is required for all freshmen students unless we have awarded credit through the Advanced Placement Program (AP) for pre-calculus or calculus.
-Math placement testing is required for all transfer students who have not successfully completed a transferable college level mathematics course with a 640 course prefix (not statistics or computer science).
+• Math placement testing is required for all first-year students unless we have awarded you credit through the Advanced Placement Program (AP) for pre-calculus or calculus.
+Math placement testing is required for all transfer students who have not successfully completed a transferable college level mathematics course with a 640-course prefix (not statistics or computer science).

 • The foreign language exam in Spanish, French or German is required for Arts and Sciences majors who will continue to study the language they studied in high school.
 Information about exemptions from the exam can be found at the World Languages and Cultures website.